Random cliques in random graphs and sharp thresholds for $F$-factors: Proof of Theorems and

+In this section we prove Theorem~\ref{thhyp} and thus Theorem~\ref{th1}, which is the special case $t=2$.
+We attempt to optimize the terminology for the case $t=2$, speaking of ($t$-)edges or just edges in the $t$-uniform hypergraph $G$, and hyperedges for the $r$-uniform $H$.

 The overall strategy is similar to one employed by Bollob\'as and the author in~\cite{rmax}.
-Only at one point will we need to assume $r\ge 4$, so most of the time we assume that $r\ge 3$.
-In essence, the idea is to test for the presence of each possible $K_r$ in $G=G(n,p)$ one-by-one, each time only observing whether the $K_r$ is present or not, not which edges are missing in the latter case.
-It suffices to show that, at least on a global event of high probability (meaning, as usual, probability $1-o(1)$ as $n\to\infty$), the conditional probability that a certain test succeeds given the history is at least $\pi$.
+Only at one point will we need to assume $r\ge 4$, so most of the time we assume only that $r>t\ge 2$.
+In essence, the idea is to test for the presence of each possible $K_r^{(t)}$ in $G=H_t(n,p)$ (thus $G=G(n,p)$ when $t=2$) one-by-one, each time only observing whether the $K_r^{(t)}$ is present or not, not which edges are missing in the latter case.
+It suffices to show that, at least on a global event of high probability (meaning, as usual, probability $1-o(1)$ as $n\to\infty$), the conditional probability that a certain test succeeds given the history is at least~$\pi$.

 There will be some complications.
-A minor one is that we would like to keep control of the copies of $K_r$ `found so far' by using $H=H_r(n,\pi)$ rather than $G$, since we don't want to find too many copies.
-The solution to this is simple: if the conditional probability of a certain test succeeding given the history is $\pi'>\pi$, then we toss a coin independent of $G$ (and of all other coins), only actually testing $G$ for the copy of $K_r$ with (conditional) probability $\pi/\pi'$.
+A minor one is that we would like to keep control of the copies of $K_r^{(t)}$ `found so far' by using $H=H_r(n,\pi)$ rather than $G$, since we don't want to find too many copies.
+The solution to this is simple: if the conditional probability of a certain test succeeding given the history is $\pi'>\pi$, then we toss a coin independent of $G$ (and of all other coins), only actually testing $G$ for the copy of $K_r^{(t)}$ with (conditional) probability $\pi/\pi'$.

 Another complication is that it will happen with significant probability that some tests that we would like to carry out have conditional probability less than $\pi$ of succeeding.
 Roughly speaking, as long as this happens $o(1/\pi)$ times, we are ok.
-More precisely, in this case we shall test whether the relevant hyperedge of $H$ is present, and if so, our coupling fails.
+More precisely, each time this happens we toss a $\pi$-biased coin to determine whether the relevant hyperedge is present in $H$, and if so, our coupling fails.
 We will show that the coupling succeeds on a global event of high probability.

-Turning to the details, fix $r\ge 3$.
-Let $M=\binom{n}{r}$, and let $E_1,\ldots,E_M$ denote the edge-sets of all possible copies of $K_r$ in $G(n,p)$.
-Let $A_i$ be the event that $E_i\subset E(G(n,p))$, i.e., that the $i$th copy is present.
-As outlined above, our algorithm proceeds as follows, revealing some information about $G=G(n,p)$ while simultaneously constructing $H=H_r(n,p)$.
+Turning to the details, fix $r>t\ge 2$.
+Let $M=\binom{n}{r}$, and let $E_1,\ldots,E_M$ denote the ($t$-)edge-sets of all possible copies of $K_r^{(t)}$ in $G=H_t(n,p)$.
+Let $A_i$ be the event that $E_i\subset E(G)$, i.e., that the $i$th copy is present.
+As outlined above, our algorithm proceeds as follows, revealing some information about $G=H_t(n,p)$ while simultaneously constructing $H=H_r(n,\pi)$.

 At the end, the hypergraph $H$ we have constructed clearly has the correct distribution for $H_r(n,\pi)$, so it remains only to show that the probability that the coupling fails is $o(1)$.